A budgeting and saving app designed for females who are new into personal finance management

 Guide the user through the process and make them feel they are in control

 Increase interaction with guidance and tips, leading to more ad click-throughs

 🔸 Start with the feature 'budget setup' and define success metrics

-I start with designing the feature 'budget setup', it's designing for the relatively-new female user.
-These are the metrics based on the user's needs, they serve as the measure of which is the best design from all the attempts.
+I start with designing the feature 'budget setup', it's designing for the relatively-new female user and it is aiming at:

 Easy to understand

 Give the user overview

 Quick to set up with ability to modify and engage